Skip to main content

 Introduction to R for Data Analysis Workshop

 Overview: This two-day workshop introduces the R programming language and is designed for beginners who are new to R and coding.
-Specific topics covered include using RStudio and basic coding principles such as defining variables, vectors, and data frames, pipes, data manipulation with dplyr, and data visualization with ggplot2.
-Keep an eye out in this newsletter for more information and a registration link in the coming weeks.
+Specific topics covered include using RStudio and basic coding principles such as defining variables, vectors, and data frames, data manipulation, and data visualization.

 To reserve your spot, please complete this registration form.